harilvfs/carch/.github/ROADMAP.md

 # Carch Project Roadmap 🚀

-**Current Phase: Beginning of Script Development**
+**Current Phase: Advancing Script Development**
-*As of now, the project is in its initial phase, focusing on the development of scripts to simplify Arch Linux setup.* 🛠️
+The project is now progressing through its development phase, focusing on creating scripts to simplify the Arch Linux setup process. 🛠️

 ---